 To lower your risk of STIs, you can…

-- Avoid taking semen (cum from a penis) into your mouth or cumming in someone’s mouth.
+- Avoid taking semen (cum from a penis) into your mouth, swallowing it, or cumming in someone’s mouth.
 Some STIs have a higher risk from semen than from pre-cum (the clear fluid that comes out of an erect penis).

 - Try not to give oral sex if you have bleeding gums, tooth abscesses, or have just gone to the dentist.

 - Wait 30 minutes after brushing your teeth before giving oral sex.
 Brushing your teeth can create small tears in your gums that allow STIs in.